• Skip to main content

 Nation – we all deserve better than that!

-As such, I present to you my version of the true recipe, which is anything but low calorie (the city of Bologna is known as “Bologna the Fat” in Italy with good reason!).
+As such, I present to you My version of the true recipe, which is anything but low calorie (the city of Bologna is known as “Bologna the Fat” in Italy with good reason!).

 It hearkens back to the early Middle Ages when spices like nutmeg (worth their literal weight in gold!) were used in Bolognese dishes to show how wealthy the city had become.
-I offer profound thanks to the Maestro chef Arthur Schwartz for his suggestions that improved the final version of this recipe!
+I offer profound thanks to the Maestro chef Arthur Schwartz for his suggestions which improved the final version of this recipe!

-The true “authentic” recipe for ragù (sauce) alla Bolognese is locked in a vault in Bologna – my recipe is based on it, see the orignial here.
+The true “authentic” recipe for ragù (sauce) alla Bolognese is locked in a vault in Bologna – My recipe is based on it, see the orignial here.
 Honor the true recipe from Italty and serve this only over Tagliatelle pasta – NOT spaghetti.

 That said, you can of course serve it over whatever pasta you want, but know that Italians worldwide are making a very rude gesture at you from afar. 😉